 \subsection{The string-net models}

-We now show that the pattern that we observed in the toric code model extends to Levin-Wen string-net models by computing explicitly the field algebras.
+We now show that the pattern that we observed in the toric code model extends to Levin-Wen string-net models by computing explicitly the boundary algebras.
 First, we recall the categorical ingredients of rendering reflection positivity for string-net models from \cite{JL2020}.
 Let $\mathscr{C}$ be a spherical unitary fusion category.
-We denote by $x,y,z,i,j,k,\dots$ the objects in $\mathscr{C}$ and adopt the following notations:\\
+We denote by $x,y,z,i,j,k,\dots$ the objects in $\mathscr{C}$ and adopt the following notation:\\

 $\Irr$: the set of simple objects in $\mathscr{C}$.\\ $\mathbb{1}$: the tensor unit of $\mathscr{C}$.\\ $x^{-}$: the dual of an object $x^{+} = x$.\\ $\hom_{\mathscr{C}}(x,y)$: the space of morphisms from $x$ to $y$.\\ $\ev_x\in \hom_{\mathscr{C}}(x^{-}\otimes x,\mathbb{1})$: the evaluation map of $x$.\\ $\coev_x\in \hom_{\mathscr{C}}(\mathbb{1},x\otimes x^{-})$: the coevaluation map of $x$.\\ $\tr_{\mathscr{C}}$: the categorical trace.\\ $\mathrm{1}_x$: the identity morphism of an object $x$.\\ $d(x) = \tr_{\mathscr{C}}(\mathrm{1}_x)$: the quantum dimension of $x$.\\ $\mu = \sum_{j\in \Irr}d(j)^2$: the global dimension of $\mathscr{C}$.\\